violetChai/violetChai/README.md

 > 💻"*The best way to predict the future is to invent it.*" Alan Kay
 >
-> 🎮"A game is a problem-solving activity, approached with a playful attitude."
-Jesse Schell
+> 🎮"*A game is a problem-solving activity, approached with a playful attitude.*" Jesse Schell
 >
-> 🤖"The robot revolution is not about replacing humans, but enhancing what we can do."
-Unknown
+> 🤖"*The robot revolution is not about replacing humans, but enhancing what we can do.*" Unknown